 3) Secure Your Social Channels

 Even in the early days before you start producing content, it’s a good idea to lock down your social channels, as they may also become unavailable.
-With social media becoming an increasingly critical piece to any digital marketing campaign, it is also just good practise in laying the foundations for a successful online presence.
+With social media becoming an increasingly critical piece to any digital marketing campaign, it is also just good practice in laying the foundations for a successful online presence.

 4) Register Your Business